lansfy/gonkex/README.md

 }
 ```

-Starts from version 1.18.3, externally written fixture loader may be used for loading test data, if gonkey used as a library.
+Starts from version 1.18.3, externally written fixture loader may be used for loading test data, if gonkex used as a library.
 To start using the custom loader, you need to import the custom module, that contains implementation of fixtures.Loader interface.

 The tests can be now ran with `go test`, for example: `go test ./...`.